wordofwarning/wordofwarning.org/current/2016-springsummer/standen/index.md

 *Presented by* Derelict + Word of Warning, *supported by* UCLan<br>*Part of* Thursday Lates *at* the Whitworth *in Manchester*

 #### In Brief
-'Song erupts around you in what is described as a choral sound-bath.
-It's startling, moving and genuinely immersive.'<br><a href="http://www.theguardian.com/stage/2014/jul/20/latitude-festival-theatre-review" target="_blank">★★★★ Lyn Gardner, The Guardian</a>
+An immersive choral sound bath…

-See her <a href="http://youtu.be/pCHcVPjJWRU" target="_blank">trailer</a>.
+'Song erupts around you… startling, moving and genuinely immersive.'<br><a href="http://www.theguardian.com/stage/2014/jul/20/latitude-festival-theatre-review" target="_blank">★★★★ Lyn Gardner, The Guardian</a>

 #### Manchester Venue + Booking Details
 Date: Thursday 7 April 2016, <a href="http://www.wegottickets.com/event/353698" target="_blank">6.45pm</a> + <a href="http://www.wegottickets.com/event/353699" target="_blank">7.30pm</a> + <a href="http://www.wegottickets.com/event/353700" target="_blank">8.15pm</a>